The Best Way to Buy Silver: Guide to Buying Physical Silver

 If you’re looking to buy a bullion version of, say, a 2021 American Silver Eagle straight from the mint, that is where you’ll need to turn to an authorized purchaser.
 APs are the only direct recipients of bullion American Silver Eagles from the United States Mint.
 That’s because the US Mint does not sell bullion American Silver Eagles directly to the public.

-You can view our category page listing Silver Eagles in stock by following the link.
+You can view our category page listing Silver Eagles for sale by following the link.

 Trustworthy coin dealers will have many more silver bullion products available for sale than the mint, in most cases.